-- All ocular tissue must be labeled with a unique eye bank identification record number for proper quality control assurance.
+- 13. All ocular tissue must be labeled with a unique eye bank identification record number for proper quality control assurance.
 Proper labeling is required according to EBAA Medical Standards.
 See procedure J1.000. - 14.
-Seal and store whole eyes for penetrating keratoplasty (PK) in a moist chamber at 2-8°C for 24-48 hours, or as instructed by your eye bank medical director. - 15.
-Store whole eyes for lamellar keratoplasty (LK) either in a moist chamber at 2-8°C or frozen at 0°C. The temperature and length of storage are determined by the medical director and must be recorded in your eye bank's procedure manual. - 16.
+T 14.
+Seal and store whole eyes for penetrating keratoplasty (PK) in a moist chamber at 2-8°C for 24-48 hours, or as instructed by your eye bank medical director.

+- Store whole eyes for lamellar keratoplasty (LK) either in a moist chamber at 2-8°C or frozen at 0°C. The temperature and length of storage are determined by the medical director and must be recorded in your eye bank's procedure manual. - 16.
 Record the method and date of storage on the tissue report form. - 17.
 Wipe down the work surface with a CDC recommended disinfectant solution immediately after use and allow it to air dry.
 Document these cleaning procedures according to your eye bank's Policies and Procedures.

-- 14. This environment provides for short-term preservation of the cornea. - 15.
-Ocular tissue used for LK does not require an intact endothelium.
+15. Ocular tissue used for LK does not require an intact endothelium.